RobotCasserole1736/OffseasonTraining/Chapter_1/lesson3.3.md

 ![](doc/cal_on_field_4.gif)

-To shoot the ball consistently and accurately, one key is to ensure the shooter wheel is running at a constant _speed_.
+To shoot the ball consistently and accurately, one key is to ensure the shooter wheel is **running at a constant _speed_**.

 There are sensors which can measure the wheel's _actual_ speed (usually in units "revolutions per minute", or RPM).
-From prototyping, we'll determine some _desired_ speed - also in RPM.
+From prototyping, we'll know some _desired_ speed - also in RPM.
 Usually this will be around 2000.

 The shooter wheel is powered by an electric motor.
 Motors receive electrical power over wires, and convert it into spinny motion.